 Credit: The numerical value assigned to a course (See "credit hours/semester hours below.")

 Dropping a Course: The act of officially withdrawing from a particular course without penalty before a specified date.
-See the Academic Calendar in this catalog for "Last Day to Withdraw."
+See the Academic Calendar in Dallas College catalog for "Last Day to Withdraw."
 It is the student's responsibility to drop a course by the date published.
-Effective with the Fall 2004 Semester, students may have to pay a higher rate tuition for the third or subsequent time they attempt a course.
+Effective Fall 2004 semester, students may have to pay a higher rate tuition for the third or subsequent time they attempt a course.
 Students should take care in dropping a course as any future retake of that course may result in a higher tuition.
-Visit the Third Course Attempt Web page at www.dcccd.edu/PC/Cost/3rdCrseAttmpt/Pages/default.aspx.
-Effective with the Fall 2007 Semester, a first-time freshman student who enrolls in a Texas public institution of higher education during the fall semester of 2007 or thereafter, may drop no more than six college level courses unless the drop qualifies as an exception.
-See Dropping/Withdrawing from College.
+Learn more about Third Course Attempt at https://www.dallascollege.edu/PC/Cost/3rdCrseAttmpt/Pages/default.aspx.
+Effective Fall 2007 semester, a first-time freshman student who enrolls in a Texas public institution of higher education during the fall semester of 2007 or thereafter may drop no more than six (6) college-level courses unless the drop qualifies as an exception.
+Learn more about Dropping/Withdrawing from College.

 Electives: Courses that do not count toward a major but are required for most college degrees.
 Consult with an advisor before deciding upon electives.